Endometriosis for Parents: All Guides

 Cyclic use means taking all the pills in the 28–day pack (21 active pills plus 7 inactive pills), then starting the next pack.
 This method results in periods and is not routinely used for the treatment of endometriosis.

 Continuous use means taking active hormone pills every day without a break.
-If your daughter is prescribed the 28–day pill pack, she will take 1 active pill a day for 3 weeks (3 complete rows) and then start her next pill pack immediately.
-She will not take the last row of inactive pills; rather she will just throw them away.
-If she is prescribed the 21–day pill pack; when she finishes the entire pack (3 rows), she will start her next pill pack the next day.
-Your daughter should not skip any days between pill packs.
-Most likely she will not have a period while she is taking the Pill continuously, but some girls may have breakthrough bleeding.
+If your child is prescribed the 28–day pill pack, they will take 1 active pill a day for 3 weeks (3 complete rows) and then start their next pill pack immediately.
+They will not take the last row of inactive pills; rather they will just throw them away.
+If they are prescribed the 21–day pill pack; when they finishes the entire pack (3 rows), they will start their next pill pack the next day.
+Your child should not skip any days between pill packs.
+Most likely they will not have a period while they are taking the Pill continuously, but some teens may have breakthrough bleeding.
 Having up to four periods a year is considered normal on this method.
-It is important to remind your daughter to take her hormone pills at the exact same time each day, not necessarily when she gets up or at bedtime since this may vary on a daily basis.
+It is important to remind your child to take their hormone pills at the exact same time each day, not necessarily when they get up or at bedtime since this may vary on a daily basis.

 What are the side effects of hormonal pills?

-Most women and teens have no side effects when taking hormonal pills, but some may.
-Each type of hormonal pill can affect each woman or teen differently.
+Most teens have no side effects when taking hormonal pills, but some may.
+Each type of hormonal pill can affect each teen differently.

 Spotting: Breakthrough bleeding between periods may occur while taking the first three weeks of hormone pills, but this is not serious.
-This usually happens during the first two or three cycles.
-Your daughter should call the GYN team if the bleeding is heavier than a light flow, or lasts more than a few days.
-It is very important that your daughter takes her hormone pills at exactly the same time every day to keep her hormone levels in balance.
+This usually happens during the first two or three cycles(2-3 months).
+Your child should call the GYN team if the bleeding is heavier than a light flow, or lasts more than a few days.
+It is very important that your child takes them hormone pills at exactly the same time* every day to keep their hormone levels in balance.
 This will lower the chance of having breakthrough bleeding.

-Nausea: Your daughter may feel queasy or nauseous at times, but this may go away if she takes the Pill with a meal or a snack.
-If the nausea doesn’t go away, her gynecologist may prescribe a pill with less estrogen.
+Nausea: Your child may feel queasy or nauseous at times, but this may go away if they take the Pill with a meal or a snack.
+If the nausea doesn’t go away, their gynecologist may prescribe a pill with less estrogen.

 Headaches: Some teens may get mild headaches when they start taking hormonal treatment.
-Although headaches usually happen because of stress or other reasons, be sure to let your daughter’s GYN team know if her headaches are severe or if they continue.
+Although headaches usually happen because of stress or other reasons, be sure to let your child’s GYN team know if their headaches are severe or if they continue.

 Mood changes: Mood changes or mood swings can happen when taking hormonal treatment.
-Exercise and a healthy diet may help, but if they don’t, the type of pill she is taking may need to be changed.
+Exercise and a healthy diet may help, but if they don’t, the type of pill they are taking may need to be changed.

 Acne: Usually hormonal treatment helps to improve acne, but some teens may get acne from a particular hormonal pill.